Micky Adams: Brighton & Hove Albion

 Adams returned to management in April 1999 with Division Three team Brighton & Hove Albion.
-The club were in the middle of a financial crisis, which had seen the board sell the Goldstone Ground just to stay afloat; on the pitch the club were facing a battle for their league status.
+The club were in the middle of a financial crisis, which had seen the board sell the Goldstone Ground to stay afloat; on the pitch the club were facing a battle for their league status.
 His first full season as manager was a matter of consolidation as the club finished a respectable 11th, whilst Adams signed talent such as star striker Bobby Zamora.
 The £100,000 spent on Zamora was the only transfer outlay Adams made in building his squad.

-In his second season as manager, 2000–01, Adams guided Brighton to promotion as Division Three champions after the club had spent five seasons in the league's basement division.
+In his second season as manager, 2000–01, Adams guided Brighton to promotion as Division Three champions after spending five seasons in the league's basement division.
 A late chase for the title proved to be unnecessary, as high flying Chesterfield were deducted nine points for financial irregularities, leaving Brighton ten points clear at the season's end.
-He was named as Third Division Manager of the season for a second time, also picking up the Third Division Manager of the Month award in September 2000.
+He was named Third Division Manager of the season for a second time, also picking up the Third Division Manager of the Month award in September 2000.

-Adams was clear about his ambitions at managing at a higher level, stating his disappointment at not being offered the management positions at either Southampton or West Ham United in the summer of 2001.
-He did leave "Seagulls" in October 2001, though by then he had already set the foundations for Brighton to achieve a second successive promotion as Division Two champions in 2001–02.
-Over the summer he had brought in players such as Simon Morgan, Geoff Pitcher, Robbie Pethick and Dirk Lehmann, to give Brighton depth.
+Adams was clear about his ambitions of managing at a higher level, stating his disappointment at not being offered the management positions at either Southampton or West Ham United in the summer of 2001.
+He did leave "Seagulls" in October 2001, though by then he had already set the foundations for Brighton to achieve a second-successive promotion as Division Two champions in 2001–02.
+Over the summer, he had brought in players such as Simon Morgan, Geoff Pitcher, Robbie Pethick and Dirk Lehmann to give Brighton depth.